mukhammad7733-crypto/erp_project/README.md

-# ERP System for Small and Medium Businesses
+# ERP System for Small and Medium Businesses - Frontend Demo

-A modern, full-stack ERP system designed for small and medium businesses with comprehensive financial management features.
+A modern, frontend-only ERP system designed for small and medium businesses with comprehensive financial management features.
+This version uses mock data for demonstration purposes.

 ## Features